Yonaguska: Eastern Band of Cherokee Indians

 The treaties of 1817 and 1819 with the federal government reduced the territory of the Cherokee Nation in North Carolina, as they gave up land to European-American settlers.
 In 1824 Yonaguska gathered the remaining Cherokee outside the new boundaries.

-They settled together at Soco Creek on lands purchased for them by his adopted son, Will Thomas, as the Cherokee were not allowed to buy land outside their nation.
+They settled together at Soco Creek on lands purchased for them by his adopted son, Will Thomas, as the Cherokee, at that time, were not allowed to buy land outside their nation.
 Although adopted as Yonaguska's son, Thomas was still considered "white" under the law and could legally buy land; he could also allow the Cherokee to live on "his" property.
 Purchased for the use of the Cherokee, his land was the basis of Qualla Boundary.
 It is now the territory of the Eastern Band of Cherokee Indians, a federally recognized tribe.

 Death

 Shortly before his death in April 1839, Yonaguska was carried into the town house at Soco, where he gave a last talk to his people.
 The old man commended Thomas to them as their chief and warned them against ever leaving their own country.
 Wrapping his blanket around him, he quietly lay back and died.

 Yonaguska was buried beside Soco Creek, about a mile below the old Macedonia mission, with a mound of stones to mark the spot.